All Episodes

 And it's unfortunate that he won't, that he won't join us.

-Parsing to put the ball in your court in terms of asking for the grand jury information.
+Barsing to put the ball in your court in terms of asking for the grand jury information.

 Is that something you would do?

-Oh, absolutely, we're gonna do that.
+Oh, absolutely, we're going to do that.

-Well, the judiciary committee on behalf of the house, we were empowered to do that.
+Well, the Judiciary Committee on behalf of the House, we were empowered to do that.

-Uh we would subpoena that.
+We would subpoena that.

-We gotta hop back in that.
+We got to hop back in with that.

-What are the specific grounds under that statute that you could use to compel to plead to the judge to actually release that grand jury information?
+What are the specific grounds under that statute that you could use to compel, to plead to the judge to actually release that grand jury information?

 Well, there are grounds.

-We have plenary jurisdiction to look into the conduct of a president to look into questions of obstruction of justice, and that would those give us plenty of grounds.
+We have plenary jurisdiction to look into the conduct of a president, to look into questions of obstruction of justice.

-All right, 24 now to the top of the hour.
+All right, 24 now till the top of the hour.

 They cannot handle what is about to occur to them.

-This is going to rock their world and the media world because everything we've reported on, every single stone we've unturned, every layer of the onion we peeled off, is turned out to be more than accurate and 100% true on this program and on Hannity on TV.
+This is going to rock their world and the media world because everything we've reported on, every single stone we've unturned, every layer of the onion we peeled off is turned out to be more than accurate and 100% true on this program and on Hannity on TV.

-Everything the media has told you, everything the Democrats have told you has been one big huge, massive witch hunt full of tinfoil hat conspiracy lies.
+Everything the media has told you, everything the Democrats have told you has been one big, huge, massive witch hunt full of tinfoil hat conspiracy lies.

 And that House of Cards is about to collapse on top of them.